 We intended to go through IVF in June 2020 after that Parisian trip but I couldn’t go through with it.
 The IVF procedure will require that I not travel, had to go back regularly for check ups and that I had to jab myself daily.
 I was struggling emotionally at the thought of losing my freedom and my relationship with Shine as I knew it versus what society expected from me as a married woman.
 I wanted more time to work on our relationship but the truth is my age and Endometriosis won’t wait.
 It got to a point where I couldn’t bring myself to get out of bed or eat and had a panic attack.
 I finally had the courage to tell Shine that I couldn’t go through with it.
 I was surprised that he understood and didn’t get upset about it.

 What does Covid have to do with family planning?
 I honestly don’t know if we would have gone through with it if there was no Covid and if we did go to Paris.
-We spent the first 2 years of our marriage delaying to have kids due to family obligations and now that Covid hit and halted our plans, it kinda made me confront my deep-seated issues.
+We spent the first 2 years of our marriage delaying to have kids due to family obligations and now that Covid hit and halted our plans, it kind of made me confront my deep-seated issues.
 Also, I’m so grateful we had our own place during lockdown, I was able to finally have a clearer picture of my values without the influence of family, in-laws, relatives and the entire community shoving their opinions down my throat.
 There were so many Covid babies last year with everyone being on lockdown and nowhere to go.
 When the lockdown eased up, it was difficult to meet-up with friends because almost everyone was expecting, lol!
 And it was around this time that what felt like the whole universe was interested in my fertility some going as far as to persuade me to “just try” because “I will regret if I don’t” and some even avoiding me.
 People are weird.
 Well, we did end up starting a family during lockdown, with Baeley entering our lives.

 How It Affected Relationships